 Will it be expensive?

-Funerals can be expensive, and the Money Advice Service provides information about the typical things you will need to pay for and the average costs of these as well as making some suggestions about ways you could try to reduce the bill.
+Funerals can be expensive, and Money Helper provides information about the typical things you will need to pay for and the average costs of these as well as making some suggestions about ways you could try to reduce the bill.
 You may also be able to reduce the cost by taking out a funeral pre-payment plan, which you can find out more about from your local funeral director.

 You can also speak to the bank or building society of the person who has died to see if they might be willing to release funds to help pay for the funeral.
 Larger banks nearly always agree to this and building societies and NS&I may also agree and pay the funeral director direct.